 What is a landlord’s property inventory?

 An inventory is a full list of every item within a property, including notes of the condition of every item stated.
-A good inventory is often supported by photographs.
-An inventory should cover:
+A good inventory report is often supported by photographs.
+An inventory check should cover:

 - Walls and ceilings, including paint colours